-You will need an A4 folder for Media Studies to organise your notes, revision, and resources.
+You will need two A4 folders for Media Studies to organise your notes, revision, and resources.
 It is recommended that you bring the work in that folder.
-It is also recommended that you organise your folder with dividers.
+It is also recommended that you organise your folders with dividers.

 1. Annotate and analyse 4 different video adverts on YouTube using the list of key terms and techniques on page 8.
 Paste a link to the adverts or write down the title of the adverts that you use in your work.